How to watch the fourth Republican presidential debate and what to look for

 But she’s most popular among the donor class, moderates and the relatively small NeverTrump wing of the party.
 It’s hard to win a Republican primary in 2024 with such a coalition.

-To take a big step forward, she’s needs to convince more hardcore conservatives and Trump voters that she’s conservative enough.
+To take a big step forward, she needs to convince more hardcore conservatives and Trump voters that she’s conservative enough.

 Part of Haley’s problem, of course, is that the definition of conservative has changed in the Trump era.
 These days, it’s got far more to do with fealty to Trump, an “America First” foreign policy and a focus on culture wars rather than the traditional conservative emphasis on fiscal discipline, social issues and a muscular foreign policy.